WebOrigami/docs/src/content/framework/index.md

 - command-line tools
 - dev toolchains

-Working in Graph Origami can feel like making a spreadsheet: you define things with formulas that yield small answers that build towards the thing you're trying to create.
+Working in Graph Origami can feel like making a spreadsheet: you define things with formulas that each yield a piece of the thing you're trying to create and build toward a final result.
 Like a spreadsheet, Graph Origami is excellent for quick experiments or independent projects, but it's also just as suitable for real work.
+(This site is created entirely with Graph Origami.)

 ## Concepts